 This gives us a break as people and as divers.
 Although the business is still closed, with all the financial problems that it entails, we can continue to enjoy our passion, we can go diving.
-This gives us the opportunity to see how the reefs look like after this break and also to go to explore new dive sites.
+This allows us to see how the reefs look like after this break and also to go to explore new dive sites.

 It’s times for learning about Covid-19 and prepare ourselves for the re-opening

 During all these months we follow the news day by day.
 We listen to the regulations imposed by the Indonesian government and to the experts of the diving industry and their recommendations.
-We work stet by step in the opening process, making the necessary modifications to guarantee the safety of both our team and the clients, so that in the future they can enjoy a safe diving vacation with us.
+We work step by step in the opening process, making the necessary modifications to guarantee the safety of both our team and the clients so that they can enjoy a safe diving vacation with us in the future.

 For those of you who are in Indonesia and want to enjoy diving at the calmest moment in the last decades, now is your chance!

-Bali is even more beautiful now with less people, less traffic and less noise.
-For us it is a privilege to be able to enjoy the island and diving at this time.
+Bali is even more beautiful now with fewer people, less traffic, and less noise.
+For us, it is a privilege to be able to enjoy the island and diving at this time.
 It is a privilege that we would love to share with you.